Multiple choice questions in c

 Explanation:

-We cannot copy any thing using strcpy function to the character pointer pointing to NULL.
+It's important to note that attempting to copy any content using the strcpy function to a character pointer pointing to NULL is not allowed.

 More questions of string.